babub22/TicketsBookingApp/README.md

 ## About project

-This project for booking airline tickets is a test task for ProCorp. <br>
+This application is a demonstration of my frontend development skills using React. <br>
 The project was made by <b>Vladislav Lesovoy</b>

 ### Technology: